 Harlei: Yes, as a matter of fact.
 Trees.
 Enormous trees, thousands of feet high in ERB's account, maybe as big in Van Vogt's, and in the Russell book one also meets a big forest.

 Also, names with "Thor" in them.
 Thorstern the villain in Sentinels, and Thorson ("the implacable Thorson") in The World of Null-A. An odd though trivial coincidence.
-And another idea which seems to have taken root in more than one writer, is that of castles on Venus...
+Other ideas which seem to have taken root in more than one writer, are those of castles on Venus, and Venusian shape-deceivers.

 Stid: You see, Zendexor, it's no use your exaggerating the differences, the incompatibilities, and then making a big mystery of how a common theme can still unite them.
 Even Harlei's against you on this issue.
 I reckon that in the minds of sf writers the theme of Venus has formed a mental swamp which, all right, gives life to blooms of all kinds... but which also has currents common to many.